jlperona/gpa-converter/README.md

 Compile with `make`.
 No other libraries are necessary.
 If you'd like to change the compiler, edit the `CXX` variable in the Makefile.

-The documentation uses Doxygen, and building it is as easy as
+The documentation uses Doxygen.
+Install it using your package manager.
+Building the documentation is as easy as `doxygen`.

-    doxygen

 ## Usage

     gpa-converter [--no-header] input.csv output.txt

-The input CSV file needs to look as so:
+The input CSV file should not contain commas in the data fields, as this adds quotes into each field.
+The format of the file should look like this:

     Header row will be ignored
     Student 1 ID Number, Secondary Identifier, Grade Scale Type, Class 1 Units, Class 1 Grade, Class 2 Units, Class 2 Grade, ...